 Choices for transitional or maintenance treatments depend on the severity of the condition.

 In severe chronic cases, the doctor may recommend rotational therapy.
 This approach alternates treatments.
 The goal is to prevent severe side effects or the build-up of resistance from long-term use of a single medicine.
 An example of a rotational schedule may be the following:

-- The patient gets phototherapy for about 2 years.
+- The person gets phototherapy for about 2 years.

-- The patient then takes one or two powerful body-wide drugs for 1 - 2 years and stops.
+- The person then takes 1 or 2 powerful body-wide drugs for 1 to 2 years and stops.

 - Phototherapy starts again, and the cycle repeats.

 Doctors increasingly use combinations of pills, creams, ointments, and phototherapy instead of single medications.
 Combinations of oral treatments are particularly useful because the doses of each drug can be reduced.
 This lowers the risk of severe side effects.
-Thousands of combinations are possible, and patients should discuss with their doctors the best treatment for their individual needs.
+Thousands of combinations are possible, and people should discuss with their doctors the best treatment for their individual needs and lifestyle.

 Topical medications are those applied only to the surface of the body.
 They come in the following forms: